carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > Which type of metadata would be useful to record?
 {: .discussion}

-Before we continue we want to introduce you **Chepiche**; they are going to be with us during this lesson because they are also interested in learning about metagenomics, in fact they already have Cuatro Ciénegas data to work on!
-Let's see!
 ## Cuatro Ciénegas
 <a href="{{ page.root }}/fig/03-01-02.jpeg">
   <img src="{{ page.root }}/fig/03-01-02.jpeg" alt="Photography of a pond in Cuatro Ciénegas" />